dwesterwick/SPTQuestingBots/README.md

 **---------- Roadmap (Expect Similar Accuracy to EFT's) ----------**

 * **0.3.0** (ETA: Mid November)
+    * Rework quest data structures and logic layer to allow additional actions
+    * Emulation of bots planting items
+    * Refactoring terrible code
+* **0.4.0** (ETA: Late November)
+    * Add new quest-objective action: unlocking doors
+    * Add new quest-objective action: pulling levers
     * New standard quests for Streets expansion areas
     * Prevent bots from sprinting in more areas
-    * Rework quest data structures and logic layer to allow additional actions.
-Initially planned:
-        * Patrol target area for a certain time
-        * Wait at specific location for a certain time (mimicing planting items)
-    * Implement quest-objective dependencies so certain objectives must be completed immediately before the next one (i.e. go to a specfic location and only then "plant" an item)
     * Another quest-selection algorithm overhaul to replace the "priority" system with a "desirability" score for each quest
-    * Add configuration options to overwrite default settings for EFT-based quests and their objectives
-    * Refactoring terrible code
-* **0.3.1** (ETA: Early December)
+* **0.4.1** (ETA: Early December)
-    * Add new quest-objective actions: unlocking doors and pulling levers
     * Add new quest type: hidden-stash running
     * Add new quest type: boss hunter
     * Add new quest type: air-drop chaser
+    * Implement quest-objective dependencies so certain objectives must be completed immediately before the next one (i.e. go to a specfic location and only then "plant" an item)
     * Add optional quest prerequisite to have at least one item in a list (i.e. a sniper rifle for sniping areas or an encoded DSP for Lighthouse)
+    * Add configuration options to overwrite default settings for EFT-based quests and their objectives
-* **0.3.2** (ETA: Mid December)
+* **0.4.2** (ETA: Mid December)
     * Allow player Scavs to quest (without allowing all Scavs to quest)
     * Improve bot-spawn scheduling with initial PMC spawns to prevent them from getting "stuck in the queue" and not spawning until most of the Scavs die
     * Improve PMC senses to dissuade them from going to areas where many bots have died.
 Might require interaction with SAIN; TBD.